-A modern rebuild linking and restoring a group of Grade II listed, ruined buildings in the New Forest, Hampshire to bring them back into use as a family home.
+This modern rebuild project links and restores a group of Grade II Listed, ruined buildings in the New Forest, Hampshire, bringing them back into use as a modern family home.

 The remaining group of three buildings was once a group of five in the 1890’s.
 This original grouping is reflected within the design of the new extension, through two slightly raised roof elements which signify the original location and size of the historic buildings.